haileytapia/portfolio/VarianceChartDomo.md

 {:  .about }
 > Charts in Domo, an ABI platform, are visual representations of data that help users understand and analyze information more easily.

-Unlike other chart types that show data directly, variance charts show the differences between two sets of data, such as actual versus budget or actual versus forecast.
+Unlike other charts that show data directly, variance charts show the differences between two sets of data.
+This is useful for comparing performance over time, identifying trends, and spotting outliers.

-Below are two charts.
-The first shows sales versus budget data as a simple two-line chart, while the second shows the same data as a variance chart.
-Notice that the variance chart highlights the delta, or difference, data.
+The following charts show sales versus budget data for the past three years.
+The first chart is a simple two-line chart, while the second chart is a variance chart.
+The variance chart highlights the delta, or difference, between sales and budget.
 This is useful when you want to analyze differences between lines.

 ![Two-line chart](https://github.com/haileytapia/portfolio/assets/78626762/9c98424a-334c-4b49-bb4d-8f0b9d85932b)